LangYa466/NoirClient/README.md

 The name “Evanescent” means something that fades away quickly.
 We chose this name because this client is only a starting point for your own project, and you can customize it as you wish.

-## Community

-Join the discussion, connect with fellow developers, and ask for help or support at our [Discord server](https://discord.gg/nG9UzMGa7k).

 ## Contributions

 Contributions are greatly appreciated and mainly accepted in Kotlin/JVM.
 Feel free to contribute to the project and help make it even better!

-If you are interested in actively contributing and have already made at least one contribution, we encourage you to join our [Discord server](https://discord.gg/nG9UzMGa7k) and request the "Contributor" role.
-Ensure that your GitHub account is linked to your Discord profile.
-Finally, you need to visit [this channel](https://discord.com/channels/1153066699453636680/1153415081946783805) to access information about our goals, schedules, and other relevant details.
-This will help you stay updated and aligned with our project's policies, which may affect the acceptance of your contributions.

 ## License

 This project is licensed under the Evanescent License, Version 1.0.
-Please review the [LICENSE](https://github.com/SpoilerRules/KotlinizedMCP/blob/main/LICENSE) file for more details.
+Please review the [LICENSE](https://github.com/LangYa466/NoirClient/blob/dev/LICENSEE) file for more details.

 ---